jasdumas/shinyGEO/README.md

 ## Acknowledgements
 This work was supported, in part, by Google Summer of Code funding to JD in 2015.
 MG, KHL, GH, and BS contributed as part of an independent study in Computer Science / Bioinformatics while undergraduate students at Eastern Connecticut State University, Willimantic, CT,  USA.

+## Contributing
+Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
+By participating in this project you agree to abide by its terms.